What makes Individual I's a Collective We; Coordination mechanisms & costs: Introduction

 In this paper, first, we investigate how coordination mechanisms evolve when the number of contributors expands within each project by analyzing how various metrics scale with the number of contributors.
-In almost all cases, we find good evidence of simple power-law scaling (see Eq.~\ref{eq:scaling_relation} below) whose exponents quantitatively reveal that the nature of coordination mechanisms systematically shifts as the number of contributors on a project increases.
+In almost all cases, we find robust evidence of simple power-law scaling (see Methods) whose exponents quantitatively reveal that the nature of coordination mechanisms systematically shifts as the number of contributors on a project increases.
 Furthermore, based on these scaling exponents, we are able to quantify comparisons between our results and other systems, including biological~\cite{koonin2006power, kempes2017drivers}, ecological ~\cite{cody1975ecology}, and urban systems~\cite{bettencourt2007growth, youn2016scaling}.
-Our study reveals that mutual interactions exhibit a superlinear scaling relationship with the number of contributors (i.e., mutual interactions per contributor \textit{increases} as the size of the project increases), while supervision and coordiantion by the rule, measured by the automated bots, increases sublinearly as contributor numbers rise (i.e., the amount of supervision per contributor \textit {decreases} as the size of the project increases, reflecting an economy of scale).
-We discovered that modularity plays a crucial role in explaining the emergence of economies of scale in supervision and rule-based coordination.
-Finally, we identify a trade-off between coordination mechanisms, primarily categorized into personal and impersonal coordination.
-As time progresses, Wikipedia projects gradually shift towards increasingly emphasizing impersonal coordination, reflecting Weber's theory of organizational formalism.
-The details of these results and their implications are presented and discussed in the following section.
+Our study reveals that symmetric (two-way) coordination exhibits a superlinear scaling relationship with the number of contributors (i.e., interactions per contributor \textit{increases} as the size of the project increases), while asymmetric (one-way) coordination increases sublinearly as contributor numbers rise (i.e., the amount of supervision per contributor \textit {decreases} as the size of the project increases, reflecting an economy of scale).
+Second, we discovered that modules play a crucial role in explaining the emergence of economies of scale in supervision and rule-based coordination.
+Third, we identify a trade-off between coordination mechanisms, primarily categorized into personal and impersonal coordination.
+With this categorization, we measure the extent to which each project depends on personal or impersonal coordination.
+We found that, as time progresses, projects tend to transition towards impersonal coordination, echoing Weber's theory of organizational formalism~\cite{weber2023bureaucracy}.
+Lastly, we propose a mathematical model of the coordination mechanism, explaining the interplay between one-way coordination and two-way coordination, emphasizing modular structure and organizational learning.